 Kisii & the Gusii Highlands

 Masai Mara - Kisii/Kericho Area.
 After breakfast we leave Lake Nakuru and head to Kisii/Kericho passing through the picturesque tea plantations along the way.
-These towns are the main commercial centres in the Gusii Highlands, where cash crops like tea and coffee thrive because of its equatorial climate.
+These towns are the main commercial centers in the Gusii Highlands, where cash crops like tea and coffee thrive because of its equatorial climate.
 We replenish our stocks before heading for Tanzania tomorrow.

 Overnight: Kisii/Kericho Area | Breakfast, Lunch, Dinner